North Coast 500: 29+ Things to Know Before You Go

 9. Animals Drive on Either Side

-While rush hour isn’t really an issue on the NC500, animals can be!
+While rush hour isn’t an issue on the NC500, animals can be!

 Be patient with cows, sheep, birds and deer on the NC500 roads.